Kezar corridor lands

 Directions

-From the GLLT office, head north on Route 5.
-Turn right onto Old Waterford Road, which soon turns to dirt.
-Follow Old Waterford Road until you reach Dan Charles Road (this intersection is marked by a road sign, as well as a GLLT preserve sign).
-Turn down Dan Charles Road and follow it until it ends at a T intersection.
-There is a small parking lot there.
+From the GLLT office at 208 Main Street in Lovell, head north on Route 5.
+Turn right onto Old Waterford Road, which eventually turns to dirt.
+Follow Old Waterford Road until you reach Dan Charles Road, and at this intersection is the first parking area, which is marked by a sign and kiosk.
+To get to the Patterson Hill parking lot, turn down Dan Charles Road and follow it until it ends at a “T” intersection.
 Turn right at the T onto Patterson Hill Road.
-After 100 yards or so, you will see another preserve sign and a large gravel parking lot on your right.
+After 100 yards or so, you will see another GLLT sign and a large gravel parking lot on your right.

 The Property

-The 932 acre James Family Forest was the first piece of the Kezar Corridor Lands and was acquired in 2022 thanks to the strong conservation ethic and generosity of the James Family.
+The first 932 acres conserved are known as the James Family Forest was the first piece of the Kezar Corridor Lands, which was acquired in 2022 thanks to the strong conservation ethic and generosity of the James Family.
 The James Family Forest features expansive areas of upland forest to be explored, and is also rich in aquatic resources.
 The property contains the entire shoreline of the 20 acre Dan Charles Pond, features many acres of wetland, and has approximately 1.4 miles of frontage along the Kezar River.
 In addition, numerous small streams crisscross the land, and several vernal pools provide valuable breeding habitat for amphibians.
-In 2023, GLLT added an additional 383 acres to the KCL, protecting even more frontage along the Kezar River, Patterson Brook, rich forests, and ensuring public access to these resources.
-GLLT was able to close the gap in riverfront conservation with its final purchase of 30 acres in spring 2023, which includes a prominent section of esker, a deposit left with the retreat of the ice sheet, along its additional half mile of Kezar River.
+In 2023, GLLT added an additional 383 acres to KCL, conserving even more frontage along the Kezar River, Patterson Brook, rich forests, and ensuring public access to these resources.

-The property is rich in history as well, being located in the ancestral homeland of the Wabanaki People.
-After European settlement began displacing the Wabanki, the land became host to several homesteads in past centuries.
+The property is rich in history as well, being located in the homeland of the Wabanaki People.
+After European colonization began displacing the Wabanki, the land became host to several homesteads in past centuries.
 In more recent decades the property had been managed as timberland and for recreational uses.
-In fact, recreation may currently be the most prolific land use.
 The property has been utilized by hunters and anglers for years, and also features extensive ATV and snowmobile trails, which are stewarded by volunteers from the local Pulpit Rock Trail Blazah’s ATV Club and the Kezar Trailbreakers Snowmobile Club.

 Activity Guidelines

-The Reserve is open to public use for these:
+The land is open to public use for these:

 • Hunting, fishing, and trapping in accordance with Maine Law